The Capacity Region of the MIMO Interference Channel and its Reciprocity to Within a Constant Gap: Proof of Lemma

-where we have used the fact that $K_i^{-1}$ is a p.d. matrix and $\log\det(.)$ is a monotonically increasing function in the cone of p.s.d. matrices.
-Substituting the above two equations in place of the first four in \eqref{eq:intermediate-rate-region} we get the bounds of the Lemma since $n_i\geq n_i^*$, for all $i\in\{1,2\}$.
+where we use the fact that $K_i^{-1}$ is a p.d. matrix and $\log\det(.)$ is a monotonically increasing function in the cone of p.s.d. matrices.
+The above bounds are the first two bounds in the set of bounds in \eqref{eq:rate-region-within-ni-bits1}-\eqref{eq:rate-region-within-ni-bits7} that were to be proved.